textpattern/textpattern-toolbelt/README.md

 8. Runs on as many versions of PHP, MySQL (or off-brand equivalents), Apache, Nginx.
 9. Left over files that need deleting.

 Fix anything that doesn't work, and commit changes to the `release-x.y.z` branch.
-Run checksums again if required and commit.
+Run checksums again if required and commit with message such as `This is x.y.z`.

 ### Step 10